 8. Client Authentication

-During Client Registration, the RP (Client) MAY register an authentication method.
+When communicating with the Token Endpoint, a Client will normally authenticate itself to the authorization server using one of several methods defined here.During Client Registration, the RP (Client) MAY register an authentication method.
 If no method is registered, the default method of client_secret_basic MUST be used.

 The Supported options are: